Vignette Corporation: History

-After the IPO, in 1999, Garber, worth $200 million at the age of 33, sold most of his stock and left the company.

 In May 1999, the company acquired Diffusion for 400,000 shares of its stock, then worth $32.9 million.

 In January 2000, the company acquired DataSage, a data mining and personalization application vendor, for $606 million.

 In May 2000, the company acquired OnDisplay, an e-business application vendor, for $1.4 billion.

 By June 2000, the company had 1,300 employees and its stock had risen more than 1,500% from its IPO price, to $297 per share, giving the company a market capitalization of nearly $9 billion.

 In August 2000, the company signed a deal with IBM.

 In March 2001, Thomas E. Hogan was named president of the company.

 In April 2001, as the dot-com bubble burst, the company sued 13 customers that had not paid for software they received.

 In February 2002, the company's products were used for the website of The Wall Street Journal.

 In July 2002, Hogan was named CEO.

 In October 2002, the company acquired Epicentric for $32 million.
 The company also announced Vignette V7.

 In March 2003, the company moved its offices.

 In December 2003, the company acquired CMS vendor Intraspect for $20 million.

 In March 2004, the company acquired Tower Technology, an Australian-based provider of enterprise document and records management software, for $125 million.

 In February 2006, the company appointed Mike Aviles as CEO.

 In April 2008, the company acquired Vidavee, a SaaS-based Web video publishing company, for $6.6 million.

 On July 21, 2009, Open Text Corporation acquired the company for $321 million in cash and stock.